Formula to Calculate Percentage Change

 - =16.67% or 16.67% decrease in no. of employees

-Use below given data for calculation of percentage change in the employee cost.
+Use below given data for calculation of the change in the employee cost.

 = 0.5% increase in employee cost.

-Percentage change formula in excel is an important tool to give clarity of thought about the direction of changes.
+Percentage change is an important tool to give clarity of thought about the direction.
 Either change is moving in a favorable direction or do we need to change our strategies to bring changes as per our goals and objectives.
 As shown in both of the above examples, changes in the first example are favorable but changes in the second example were not favorable.
 In the first example.
 Even though the firm sales was decreased by 9.59% but company profit has increased by 68.06%.

 |Percentage Change Formula =||